Living in Norway?

 The Best Country to Live In

 Do you value a healthy work-and-life balance?
 Norway may be the right place for you!
-The United Nations Development Program (UNDP) has repeatedly declared this Scandinavian country the best country to live in.
-The life expectancy in Norway is higher than ever before.
-The general health is excellent in Norway, making for a median age of about 40 years.
+The United Nations Development Program (UNDP) has declared this Scandinavian country the best country to live in: Norway ranked first place in the Human Development Index 2016.
+The life expectancy in Norway is higher than ever before — it increased by 2016 to approximately 84 and 80 years for women and men respectively.
+Public health is excellent in Norway, thanks to the country’s high-quality welfare program.

-Norway has introduced a universal, public healthcare system which is financed by the country’s tax revenues and a national insurance scheme.
-Thus, healthcare is accessible for all legal residents, which reflects the high status of equality in Norway.
-The utter importance of equality also accounts for the low poverty rates and the comparatively equal distribution of wealth among the population in Norway.
+Norway has introduced a universal, public healthcare system, which is financed by the country’s tax revenues and a national insurance scheme.
+Thus, healthcare is accessible for all legal residents, reflecting the importance of egalitarian principles in Norwegian society.
+This may well account for the low poverty rates and the comparatively equal distribution of wealth among the population in Norway, too.

 The Public Health System

-During the 1900s, the welfare state took significant shape in Norway, which was accompanied by the development of a public healthcare system.
-The public health sector is financed through taxes and is supposed to be equally accessible by all residents, regardless of their income.
-This sector is also one of the largest employers in Norway.
+During the 1900s, the welfare state took shape in Norway: for example, the modern public healthcare system (folketrygden) steadily developed.
+The healthcare policy is controlled centrally by the government; the system is financed through taxes, social security contributions, and out-of-pocket co-payments, and it is equally accessible by all residents, regardless of their income.
+With a total annual health expenditure of 8.3% of the GDP (as of 2016), this sector also acts as one of the largest employers in Norway.

-Even if you are not automatically covered by the national insurance scheme in Norway, you can apply for voluntary membership.
-This is the case if you stay in Norway for a period of three to twelve months and have strong ties to Norway.
+Even if you are not automatically covered by the National Insurance Scheme in Norway, you can apply for voluntary membership.
+In this case the contribution is based on the level of coverage you would like.
+This applies if you want to stay in Norway for a period of three to twelve months, have strong ties to Norway, and most importantly, will not be working during your stay.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.